techge/eewids/doc/capture-fields.md

-Fields Submitted to Exchange "kismet_capture"
+Fields Submitted to Exchange "capture"
 =============================================

-This page tracks all fields of messages submitted to RabbitMQ on exchange ['kismet_capture'](kismet_capture-topics.md).
+This page tracks all fields of messages submitted to RabbitMQ on exchange ['capture'](capture-topics.md).

 *Note*: This information is still in constant change and not considered stable yet.